 The concept of conventional loans dates back to 1938 during the depths of the Great Depression.
-That’s when The Federal National Mortgage Corporation, affectionately known as ‘Fannie Mae‘, was founded by the U.S. Government.
-Fannie’s primary purpose was to stimulate the housing market through expanding the secondary market for home mortgages.
-In 1970, Fannie’s younger brother ‘Freddie Mac’ was born with the creation of the Federal Home Loan Mortgage Corporation.
-Freddie further expanded investor access to the market for conventional loan paper.
-Thanks to Fannie and Freddie, American banks have issued more residential mortgages than anywhere else, making the U.S. housing market the envy of the world.
+That’s when The Federal National Mortgage Corporation, also known as ‘Fannie Mae‘, was founded by the United States Government.
+Fannie’s primary purpose was to stimulate the housing market through expanded access to the secondary market for home mortgages.
+In 1970, Fannie’s younger brother ‘Freddie Mac’ was created, also known as Federal Home Loan Mortgage Corporation.
+Freddie further expanded market investment for conventional loan paper.
+Thanks to Fannie and Freddie, American banks have issued more residential mortgages than anywhere else in the world.

-Conforming loans follow the terms and conditions set forth by Fannie Mae, Freddie Mac and the FHFA.
-In the spectrum of mortgage loan requirements, conventional conforming loans are fairly basic.
-Good applicant credit scores, sensible down payments, and fully documented income and assets are the standard for conforming loan approval.
-The conventional conforming 30-year fixed-rate mortgage has been the most popular American mortgage for many decades.
+Conventional Conforming Loans follow the terms and conditions set forth by Fannie Mae, Freddie Mac and the FHFA.
+In the spectrum of mortgage loan requirements, conventional conforming loans are direct and straightforward.
+Good credit scores, sensible down payments, and fully documented income and assets are the standard for conforming loan approvals.
+The conventional conforming 30-year fixed-rate mortgage has been a pillar of the US housing market and the most popular American mortgage for decades.

 A non-conforming loan is any mortgage not backed by the government and also doesn’t meet loan requirements for Fannie Mae, Freddie Mac and the FHFA.
 Conventional non-conforming loans are scarce because they involved many of the risky home lending practices leading to the the 2008 Financial Crisis.